jeffboichuk/ice-marketing/starbucks-case-discussion.md

 ## Readings {-}

-- [Brand Activism at Starbucks – A Tall Order?][cian-parmar-boichuk-craddock-2018] [@cian-parmar-boichuk-craddock-2018]
+- [Brand Activism at Starbucks – A Tall Order?][harvard-coursepack]
+[@craddock-et-al-2018]
 - [The New CEO Activists][chatterji-toffel-2018] [@chatterji-toffel-2018]

 ## Discussion Questions {-}

 1. What decision needs to be made in the Starbucks case, and what alternatives should Johnson be considering?
-Arrive at three alternatives, with one being to only use nonconfrontational tactics [[see @chatterji-toffel-2018, p.
+Arrive at three alternatives, with one being to only use nonconfrontational tactics [see @chatterji-toffel-2018, p.
 82].
-2. What guiding principles should Starbucks use to decide among the initiatives, if any,that it should pursue to improve race relations in America?
-Leverage
+2. What guiding principles should Starbucks use to decide among initiatives that it could pursue to improve race relations in America?

 ## Assignments Made {-}